-When you click a multiple-ZD icon, FlexMaster displays an information box that includes the same information and links for each ZD device at that location.
+When you click a multiple-ZD icon.
+FlexMaster displays an information box that - When you click a multiple-ZD icon, FlexMaster displays an information box that includes the same information and links for each ZD device at that location.

-Figure 36.
+Figure 34.
 Map View showing ZD basic information